soft-eng-II-2025/Participium-Group06/Retrospective/Retrospective_sprint1.md

 - What lessons did you learn (both positive and negative) in this sprint?
   + How important code reviews are
   + To make meeting regularly
+  + Gives more importance to unit tests

 - Which improvement goals set in the previous retrospective were you able to achieve?
   + We splitted better the tasks
   + We had a design meeting at the beginning to decide as a team of the design

 - Which ones you were not able to achieve?
 Why?
+  + Once again we underestimated time

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Propose one or two
   + Be better with testing, allocate more time to it and spend more time on it too
+  + Share the tasks when they are complicated
 - One thing you are proud of as a Team!!
   + The team works well together, everyone is reliable !